 Read skier and snowboarder-submitted reviews on Afton Alps that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Afton Alps stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Afton Alps review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Afton Alps vs. other ski resorts (up to 10 total).

 Reviews for Afton Alps

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 Not enough lifts open.
 Lines are way too long.
 Not enough chalets open to eat inside.
 As a 10 year pass holder, worst year yet in terms of experience.
 Not worth the cost.
 As a family of 5, we will not be renewing passes.
 Save money for trip out west...
 Full Review

 I know it's still early season, but 6" today and piles of man-made not spread around.
 Only 2 double lifts serving the non beginner areas.
 Disappointing. ...
 Full Review